As on: Jun 08, 2023 05:19 PM

 25. Secretarial Standards of ICSI

-Secretarial Standards issued by the Institute of Company Secretaries of India with respect to board and general meetings are complied by the Company.
+Secretarial Standards issued by the Institute of Company Secretaries of India with respect to board and general meetings are compiled by the Company.

 26. General Shareholder Information